Do Go On - 397 - Aviator Charles Kingsford Smith

 The next thing we like to do is thank a few other of our great supporters.

-Jess, do you want me to come up with a bit of a game?
+Just you know, we come up with a bit of a game.

 Can we name their plane?